borkdude/blog/posts/oss-updates-may-jun-2024.md

 Here are updates about the projects/libraries I've worked on last month.

+- [html](https://github.com/borkdude/html): Html generation library inspired by squint's html tag
+  - A **NEW** library for html generation that is both safe, performant, generates easy to understand code and works the same across CLJ and CLJS.

 - [babashka](https://github.com/babashka/babashka): native, fast starting Clojure interpreter for scripting.
   Released v1.3.191 with the following changes:<br>
   - Fix [#1688](https://github.com/babashka/babashka/issues/1688): `use-fixtures` should add metadata to `*ns*`